100 Litres of Gold

 100 Litres of Gold (Finnish: 100 litraa sahtia) is a 2024 comedy film written and directed by Teemu Nikki.
 It is about two sisters who drink 100 litres of their family's famous sahti before having to quickly replace it for a wedding, the film premiered at the 19th Rome Film Festival and was released on 28 March 2025 in Finnish theaters.

-It was selected as the Finnish entry for Best International Feature Film at the 98th Academy Awards.
+It was selected as the Finnish entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Taina and Pirkko, two sisters known for being the best sahti brewers in town, are asked to make 100 litres for their other sister Päivi's wedding.
 However, Taina and Pirkko live with alcoholism, in part due to the guilt they feel from a car crash that injured Päivi many years earlier.
 After working to brew the ale, they then drink all of it shortly before the wedding, and – while suffering the resulting hangover – try to find ways to get another 100 litres in time.